apteryxxyz/cs106-a2-docs/admin/BOOKS.md

 Before you create a new book, you must first [create its author](./MANAGE_AUTHOR.md#create-a-new-author), remember the authors ID.

-Go to the Admin menu, then click on the "Add Book" button, once clicked, a dialog box will appear.
+Go to the admin menu, then click on the "Add Book" button, once clicked, a dialog box will appear.

 ![Add book dialog box](./assets/add_book.png)